stephen-nelsonjr/smart_proxy_example/README.md

-# Smart Proxy - Netpam
+# Smart Proxy - Netbox

-This plug-in adds support for ipam in Netbox by acting as a middleman between the forman_netpam plugin and Netbox for ipam.
+This plug-in adds support for ipam in Netbox by acting as a middleman between the forman_netbox plugin and Netbox for ipam.